SBC-Utrecht/PyTomPrivate/README.md

-# DISCLAIMER: This repo is supposed to be for internal group use only!
-We made it public to have access to the nice github features and we don't feel anything is sensitive.
+# This repo is now archived.
+It used to be an internal development repository.
 As a user please use the [user version](https://github.com/SBC-Utrecht/PyTom) and report any issues there!

 # PytomGUI